-Allied Health members of the SGO are the physician assistants, nurse practitioners, registered nurses and other non-physician health care practitioners who are focused on the treatment and care of women with gynecologic cancers.
-Learn more about these practitioners in the SGO video: “On Your Side: The Gynecologic Cancer Care Team.”
+Allied Health members of the Society of Gynecologic Oncology (SGO) are the physician assistants, nurse practitioners, registered nurses and other non-physician health care practitioners who are focused on the treatment and care of women with gynecologic cancers.

 As experts in general medicine, PAs can diagnose, treat and prescribe medicine.
 They are trained to make diagnostic and therapeutic decisions while working autonomously or in collaboration with other members of the health care team.
 PAs are certified as medical generalists with a foundation in primary care.
 Over the course of their careers, many PAs practice in two or three medical specialty areas, such as gynecologic oncology.